 Mr. Marcel School is a graphic design and art school dedicated to teaching new techniques and methods for students to fulfill their digital artistic potential.
 Tata&Friends was chosen to tackle a new identity and branding challenge for Mr. Marcel School.

-Overall, the design is strongly representative of a ‘hands-on’ approach that the school wants their students to adapt, and the designs do an excellent job of promoting this.
+Overall, the design is strongly representative of a ‘hands-on’ approach that the school wants its students to adapt, and the designs do an excellent job of promoting this.

 7. Atamira Dance Company